openethereum/openethereum.github.io/JSONRPC-eth_pubsub-module.md

 ## JSON-RPC API Reference

-Below examples use `wscat`, a simple command line WebSocket client.
-Find out how to install and use it by visiting [wscat GitHub repository](https://github.com/websockets/wscat).

 ### eth_subscribe

 Starts a subscription (on WebSockets / IPC / TCP transports) to a particular event.
 For every event that matches the subscription a JSON-RPC notification with event details and subscription ID will be sent to a client.

+Below examples use `wscat`, a simple command line WebSockets client.
+Find out how to install and use it by visiting [wscat GitHub repository](https://github.com/websockets/wscat).

 An example notification received by subscribing to `newHeads` event:
 ```js